Karthikeya108/lakebase_demos/README.md

 - SQL warehouse: via Databricks UI or `databricks warehouses delete <id>`
 - Lakebase project: `databricks postgres delete-project projects/<project-name>`
 - UC catalog/schema: `DROP SCHEMA <catalog>.<schema> CASCADE`

+## Disclaimer:

+- The sample app provided is intended to aid in getting started and may not be production-ready.
+The code does not have any guarantees/warantees/support.
+Use it at your own risk.
+- This repo contains AI generated elements.